Davis Mill (Nevada City, California)

-The Davis Mill is a historic stamp mill located off of North Bloomfield Road northeast of Nevada City, California.
-The mill served the Randolph Mine, a small gold mine run by the Davis family, from 1915 to 1940.
 It included the standard machinery of an early 20th century stamp mill, which consisted of a stamp battery, a rock crusher, an ore bin, an amalgamation table, concentrators, and a retort room.
 These parts were enclosed in a multi-story metal structure.
 The components and layout of the mill are well-preserved, providing an example of how miners processed ore in a stamp mill.